 So what does this mean for the future of social TV, or of any specialized social market?
 When will we see services create new experiences out of social graphs rather than amplify existing ones?
 Though hologram and robotics technology is still a ways away from being able to create my vision of the “Foursquare of the future,” services already exist that create radio and music stations according to your social profiles.
 Stevie is just the next step to a custom-made world.

-Now to just get this Ryan Gosling shaped bartending robot and my life will be complete.Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+Now to just get this Ryan Gosling shaped bartending robot and my life will be complete.Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.